sualeh/watermarker/README.md

-# watermarker
+# Watermarker

-Watermarks and resizes photos
+Watermarks and resizes photos.